 Hubble’s primary mirror is quite small in comparison to the 10-metre mirrors of the two Keck telescopes on Mauna Kea in Hawaii, for example, which can produce higher resolution images of bright objects than Hubble can.
 However, because Hubble is above the atmosphere, it is particularly good at imaging faint astronomical objects at high resolution, such as distant galaxies.
-Because of this ability, the HST played a critical role in the precise determination of the Hubble constant and hence the age of the Universe – both the Hubble Space Telescope and the Hubble constant being named after Edwin Hubble, whose observations first suggested that the Universe is expanding.
+Because of this ability, the HST played a critical role in the precise determination of the Hubble constant and hence the age of the Universe. both the Hubble Space Telescope and the Hubble constant are named after Edwin Hubble, whose observations suggested that the Universe is expanding.

 The atmosphere is also opaque to most wavelengths of electromagnetic radiation outside of the visible spectrum and some radio wavelengths.
 Above the atmosphere, Hubble can be used to produce images in both the infrared and ultraviolet parts of the spectrum, as well as visible light.